-Agreed-Upon Procedure Results Managements' Response made on the same day).
+Collections (excluding EFTs) Agreed-Upon Procedure Results Managements' Response made on the same day).
 Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: a.
-Observe that receipts are sequentially pre- numbered.
+Observe that receipts are sequentially prenumbered.
 Sequentially pre-numbered receipts are not utilized.
-Due to the limited transaction volume and staff, mo sophisticated procedures are not consider practical. b.
+Due to the limited transaction volume and staff, more sophisticated procedures are not considered practical. b.
 Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.
 Sequentially pre-numbered receipts are not utilized.
-Due to the limited transaction volume and staff, mo sophisticated procedures are not consider practical. c.
+Due to the limited transaction volume and staff, more sophisticated procedures are not considered practical. c.
 Trace the deposit slip total to the actual deposit per the bank statement.
-Deposit slips agree with the banks statement.
+Deposit slips agree with the bank statements.
 The results did not include findings or criticisms. d.
 Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100).
 Due to the nature of the system for processing incidental deposits, we were not able to determine if deposits were made within a single day.
-Due to the limited transaction volume and staff, mo sophisticated procedures are not consider practical. e.
+Due to the limited transaction volume and staff, more sophisticated procedures are not considered practical. e.
 Trace the actual deposit per the bank statement to the general ledger.
-Deposit slips agree with the general ledger.
-The results did not include findings or criticisms.
+Deposit slips agree with the general ledger The results did not include findings or criticisms.

-Agreed-Upon Procedure Results Managements' Response 8 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+Non-Payroll Disbursements - Gen eral (excluding credit card/debit card/fuel card/P- Card purchases or payments) Agreed-Upon Procedure Results Managements' Response 8 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).
 The list (consisting of a single location) and necessary representations have been provided.
-Most disbursements are processed by the primary government and subject to Statewide Agreed- Upon Procedures applied to the primary government.
+Most disbursements are processed by the primary government and subject to Statewide Agreed-Upon Procedures applied to the primary government.
 Procedures presented below are limited to disbursements for the separate bank account maintained for concession activities.
 The results did not include findings or criticisms.
-9 For each location selected under #8 above, obtain a listing of those employees involved with non- payroll purchasing and payment functions.
+9 For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
 Duties associated with initiation, approval and ordering are not subject to segregation.
 Existing procedures are considered sufficient for the transaction volume and the limited number of vendors. b) At least two employees are involved in processing and approving payments to vendors.
 Checks require two signatures.
 The results did not include findings or criticisms. c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
 There are no restrictions or review process associated with vendor files.
-Existing procedures are considered sufficient for the transaction volume and the limited number of vendors. d) Either the employee/official responsible for signing checks mails the payment or gives the There is no segregation associated with mailing checks.
-Existing procedures are considered sufficient for the transaction volume and the limited number o
+Existing procedures are considered sufficient for the transaction volume and the limited number of vendors. d) Either the employee/official responsible for signing checks mails the payment or gives the Existing procedures are considered sufficient for the transaction volume and the limited number of